 Owning an Imaging Center used to be a direct path to riches.
 Not anymore.
 In the past, before the Stark Law, anyone could open an imaging center, provide an incentive to physicians in the area to refer all of their patient exams to the center, and you were assured of success.
 Today patients are more proactive than ever when it comes to selecting a medical provider.

-Whether your imaging center is new or not, you need effective tools for growth.
+Whether your imaging center is new or not, you won’t get far without patients.

 In 1988, Stark introduced an “Ethics in Patient Referrals Act” bill concerning physician self-referrals.
 Thus the Stark Law was enacted.
 It was a good law for all patients in the US.
 Many imaging centers have tried to outsmart the laws but it is not to be.
 Thus physicians have few, if any, incentives to refer to your imaging center.